dbcook/openrocket-database/README.md

 * Fixes
    * README - fix broken URL for Estes catalog archive
 * Updates
+   * apogee - add new file with TARC foam nose cones and egg protectors
    * README - add info about not being able to remove the old database when using the packaged installers
    * README - move some old release notes to the archive file